Poached salmon is wonderfully moist and delicate. This easy recipe takes just 20 minutes, making it the perfect stress-free weeknight dinner.

 - A skillet with a clear lid works best, allowing you to peek inside and check on the salmon.

 - The liquid should cover the bottom of the pan - add water if needed.
-You can use fish stock instead of wine or simply use water.
+You can use fish stock or milk instead of wine, or simply use water.
+Feel free to experiment with different poaching liquids and see which of them you like best.

 - Make sure to maintain a gentle simmer rather than a rolling boil.
 If needed, reduce the heat to medium-low.